 your enquiry will be reviewed and we will send advice and guidance on your next steps

 we will then issue you with a confirmation letter and a copy of the temporary traffic regulation order (TTRO) for the road closure

 you will need to renew your play streets application once a year to continue to hold your road closure

 Do I need insurance?

-We recommend that you purchase public liability insurance cover for a small residential street party.
-For further advice visit the Street Party Site and The Big Lunch.
+Whilst not compulsory, we strongly recommend that you purchase public liability insurance cover for a play street.
+For further advice visit the Street Party Site (external link), and London Play (external link) .
 The costs can always be split between residents, or you could hold a raffle or ask for donations to cover the costs.